kobaltcore/renkit/README.md

       -o=, --output_dir=  string  REQUIRED  The directory to output distributions to.
       -c=, --config=      string  REQUIRED  The path to the configuration file to use.
       -r=, --registry=    string  ""        The path to the registry directory to use.
-Defaults to ~/.renutil
+Defaults to ~/.renutil -v=, --version=     string  ""        The target version of RenPy for renutil.
+Defaults to the version specified in the config file.
 ```

 ## renotize